 Best of the Beaten Track

 Toronto’s iconic skyline is dominated by the CN Tower, which is expensive to visit, and touristy to boot.
-But it does have 360° views, one of the best restaurants in the city and a meal there includes a free elevator ride up the tower.
+But it does have 360° views and one of the best restaurants in the city – and a meal there includes a free elevator ride up the tower.
 For thrill seekers who want a breath of fresh air, the Edgewalk is your chance to go for a stroll on the outside of the CN Tower, for $200 and a reservation made in advance.

 Get a fix of Canadiana at the Art Gallery of Ontario, which recently got a stunning makeover from Torontonian starchitect Frank Gehry.
 The AGO has one of the best collections of work from the Group of Seven, Canada’s emblematic group of landscape painters from the 1920s and 30s.
 The Powerplant and MOCCA have contemporary collections and are free to visit.
 (If you’re up for a road trip, the McMichael Gallery in picturesque Kleinburg has another stunning collection and even more Canadian works).